 Advocate contact information

-I also provide workshops on topics such as healthy relationships, sexual consent, and bystander intervention.
+I also provide support group for sexual assault survivors and workshops on topics such as healthy relationships, sexual consent, and bystander intervention.
 Please contact me if you would like me to present to your club or during your class.